danioxoli/HotSpotAnalysis_Plugin/README.md

 Plese cite this as:

-_Oxoli D, Zurbarán MA, Shaji S, Muthusamy AK.
-(2016) Hotspot analysis: a first prototype Python plugin enabling exploratory spatial data analysis into QGIS.
-PeerJ Preprints 4:e2204v4_ https://doi.org/10.7287/peerj.preprints.2204v4

-Presentation slides are available here: https://www.slideshare.net/mobile/danieleoxoli/hotspot-analysis-ogrs2016

-**Note**: this material is based on the **old version of the plugin**!
+_Oxoli, D., Prestifilippo, G., Bertocchi, D., Zurbaràn, M. (2017).
+Enabling spatial autocorrelation mapping  in QGIS: The Hotspot Analysis Plugin.
+GEAM.
+GEOINGEGNERIA AMBIENTALE E MINERARIA, 151(2), 45-50._

 Latest presentation available here: http://www.slideshare.net/danieleoxoli/hotspot-analysis-with-qgis-foss4git-2017

+**Note**: some of this material might be based on the **old version of the plugin**!

 ___